postmanlabs/labs-docs/src/pages/postman-flows/getting-started/chaining-requests-with-data.md

    ![Set variable](https://assets.postman.com/postman-labs-docs/chaining-requests/chaining-set-variable.gif)

    Objects and values in lists and arrays can also be accessed by an index.
-For the following body, `{{body.types.0}}` would return `User`
+For the following body, `{{body.types.0}}` would return `User`.

    ```
    body: